robertdebock/ansible-role-cargo/README.md

 - Access to a repository containing packages, likely on the internet.
 - A recent version of Ansible.
 (Tests run on the last 3 release of Ansible.)

-These roles can be installed to ensure all requirements are met:
+The following roles can be installed to ensure all requirements are met, using `ansible-galaxy install -r requirements.yml`:

+---
+- robertdebock.bootstrap
+- robertdebock.epel
-- none
+- robertdebock.buildtools

-To install all requirements at once: `ansible-galaxy install -r requirements.yml`.

 Context
 -------